rubymonsters/speakerinnen_liste/README.md

 [![Build Status](https://travis-ci.org/rubymonsters/speakerinnen_liste.png)](https://travis-ci.org/rubymonsters/speakerinnen_liste) [![Code Climate](https://codeclimate.com/github/rubymonsters/speakerinnen_liste.png)](https://codeclimate.com/github/rubymonsters/speakerinnen_liste)

-speakerinnen.org is a searchable web directory designed specifically for female conference speakers.
-Female speakers are encouraged to sign up and provide professional information, including their area of expertise, any previous conferences they've presented at, contact details, etc.
+speakerinnen.org is a searchable web directory designed specifically for women conference speakers.
+Women speakers are encouraged to sign up and provide professional information, including their area of expertise, any previous conferences they've presented at, contact details, etc.

-The aim of the app is to provide a way for conference and event organizers to find and contact appropriate female speakers.
+The aim of the app is to provide a way for conference and event organizers to find and contact appropriate women speakers.
 (But obviously there are many different contexts in which it can be used...)

 ==================